K-stability and large complex structure limits: Slope stability

 as well as

 We need to consider the asymptotics of these two terms as $k\to\infty$.
 In this limit, at a critical point, we have either $x \to 0$ or $x\to -1$.
-By considering the degree with respect to $x$, we see that critical points for which $x\to 0$ give a subleading contribution.
+Clearly, the critical points for which $x\to 0$ give a subleading contribution.
 On the other hand, there is a single critical point for which $x\to -1$, for which we have

 respectively